JadHamdan/hackprinceton-2018/readme.md

 ## About
 CourseTalk is an online platform for student collaboration.

-## Authors
+## Credits
-Jad Hamdan, Parsa Yadollahi, Marcel Goh

 Created using:
 + [React.js](https://reactjs.org)
 + Pusher's [Chatkit](https://pusher.com/chatkit/) API
+Built with care by Jad Hamdan, Parsa Yadollahi, and Marcel Goh of McGill University